bonitasoft/git-setup-action/README.md

 ## Release new action version

-Release a new version of the action with the dedicated workflow [Release new action version](https://github.com/bonitasoft/git-setup-action/actions/workflows/release-new-action-version.yml).
+Manually [create a new GitHub release](https://github.com/bonitasoft/git-setup-action/releases/new) from the UI that will automatically trigger the [Release new action version](https://github.com/bonitasoft/git-setup-action/actions/workflows/release-new-action-version.yml) workflow.